earthly/website/blog/_posts/2022-04-21-aws-lambda-golang.md

 ## Intro

-Last time, I built a Node.js lambda running in a container.
-Running a container on AWS serverless framework worked out really well.
-Being in a container meant it was simple to test locally and that I could install OS level dependencies and shell out and call them.
+Last time, I built a [Node.js lambda](/blog/aws-lambda-docker/) running in a container.
+Running a container as serverless application worked out really well: being in a container meant it was simple to test locally and that I could install OS level dependencies and shell out and call them.
 That is how I was able to run Lynx in my lambda and build [TextMode](/blog/text-mode).

 So Lambda's and containers combined seemed like a good solution, but node.js I'm less certain about.
 I'm not a JavaScript developer and I found working with promises confusing.
-TypeScript helped a lot but I still found it a bit of a confusing process.
+TypeScript helped a lot but I still felt a little bit lost. ( This is certainly more about me having zero experience with Node.js than anything else. )

 So today's mission is to port that Node.js code to GoLang, running a container.
-I'll also using OS dependencies in my container and because TextMode is a very cacheable service, I'll be using S3 to cache the results as well.
+I'll also be using OS dependencies in my container and because TextMode is a very cacheable service, I'm going to use S3 to cache the results as well.

-So Read this article to learn how to build a Golang lambda service, hook it up to a REST API endpoint and get and put data to S3 from it.
+**So read this article to learn how to build a Golang lambda service in a container, hook it up to a REST API endpoint and get and put data to S3 from it.**

 ## The Goal